syncsynchalt/tincan-tls/README.md

 robust.

 The algorithms are full of known issues such as attackable side channels and should not be used for real work.
-They also prefer clarity over performance.
+They are also unoptimized and err on the side of clarity.

 ### Algorithms